Calculating Conductor Ampacity in Cable Tray (NEC 392.80)

 The Foundation of Cable Tray Ampacity: Understanding NEC 392.80

 For electricians working in industrial and commercial settings, cable tray systems are a daily reality.
 While they offer a versatile and efficient way to manage complex wiring, calculating conductor ampacity within them is more nuanced than for conductors in conduit.
-The definitive guide for these calculations is NEC Article 392, with section 392.80 providing the specific ampacity requirements.
+The definitive guide for these calculations is Article 392, with section 392.80 providing the specific ampacity requirements.
 Misinterpreting these rules can lead to overloaded circuits, damaged equipment, and significant safety hazards.

 Calculating Ampacity for Multiconductor Cables (NEC 392.80(A))

 When installing multiconductor cables like MC cable, the rules for determining ampacity are based on the cable’s construction and its installation arrangement within the tray.
-The starting point for most calculations is the familiar NEC ampacity tables, specifically Table 310.15(B)(16) for conductors rated up to 2000V.
+The starting point for most calculations is the ampacity tables in Article 310 (for example, Table 310.16 for conductors rated up to 2000 V) and the specific provisions of 392.80(A).

 Derating for Randomly Filled Trays